Photos: 1,3-7:U.Svensson, 2:Nature Travels

 The New Year tour is a 6-day/5-night tour, with additional night at the Husky Lodge on Day 2.
 On Day 2 you will do a day tour in the surrounding area before returning to the Husky Lodge.
 Days 3-5 are as Days 2-4 above.
 On New Year's Eve a special New Year dinner will be prepared at the cabin.

-Private tours are also possible on request from min.
+Private tours on other dates are also possible on request from min.
 2 persons.
-For private tours, there is a supplement of £246/person to standard prices.
+Please contact us for details.

 Prices are in British Pounds.
 If you wish, you are also welcome to make your payment by bank transfer in Euros or Swedish Kronor.
 If this would be of interest, please let us know and we will be happy to provide prices.